mtgatool/mtgatool-metadata/README.md

 A metadata generator for [MTG Arena Tool](https://github.com/Manuel-777/MTG-Arena-Tool).
 Magic Cards database is downloaded from [Scryfall.com](http://scryfall.com), then put together using MTG Arena's cards data.

-Designed to run automatically and upload for MTG Arena Tool, but anyone if free to try it and contrbute!
+Designed to run automatically and upload for MTG Arena Tool, but anyone is free to try it and contrbute!

 # API